App Store launch · June 21, 2026

 Practical guidance, not lab-grade numbers.

 SoundSafe Kids uses your iPhone's microphone with on-device signal processing.
-It's designed to help you make practical decisions about your child's noise environment — not to provide certified measurements for regulatory or medical purposes.
+It's designed to help you make practical decisions about your child's noise environment.

 Think of it like a bathroom scale: useful for day-to-day decisions, even if not laboratory-calibrated.
 The relative measurements and trend tracking are reliable for understanding whether an environment is getting louder or quieter, and whether you should consider taking action.